Analysis of Scale-Variant Robust Kernel Optimization for Non-linear Least Squares Problems

 M-estimation~\cite{bosse2016robust} replaces the standard squared loss function by a function which reduces the effect of measurements with large residuals.
 This is a continuous optimization problem, which can be solved iteratively with gradient descent.

-Equation \ref{eq:maincost} can be solved by looking at how general (un-weighted or weighted) nonlinear least square problems are solved.
+$\theta$ is the parameter to be estimated, for example robot pose, map points, sensor calibration parameters etc. $x_i$ is the $i^{th}$ measurement residual.
+Eq.~\ref{eq:maincost} can be solved by looking at how general (un-weighted or weighted) nonlinear least square problems are solved.

+$w_i$ is the weight of the $i^{th}$ residual.
 Two families of methods are used generally: line search methods, such as Gauss-Newton, and trust region methods, such as Levenberg-Marquardt, both of which are iterative descent methods ~\cite{article}\cite{gavin2019levenberg}.
 Partially differentiating the least squares and M-estimation expressions in their scalar forms with respect to the unknown parameter $\theta$ shows

 Comparing these two expressions, it is apparent that M-estimation can be solved exactly like a weighted nonlinear least squares problem.
 The weights in this case is given by

 Hence this method of solving M-estimation problems is called Iterative Re-weighted Least Squares (IRLS)~\cite{bosse2016robust}.